-

 Staff and Faculty should consider purchasing a battery-powered or windup/hand-crank flashlight and storing it at their work area.
 Batteries should be changed every 6 months.

 Equipment and Data Protection: All sensitive equipment should be connected to a fusible power strip or surge protector.
-Some equipment may require an uninterruptible power supply (UPS) system to ensure that the equipment does not sustain damage during a power outage, lose valuable data and does maintain power long enough to power down through a routine or emergency shutdown sequence.
-Contact the college Department of Technology's Help Desk either by calling 523-5555 or through their website (www.inside.reynolds.edu/) for further assistance.
+Some equipment may require an uninterruptible power supply (UPS) system to ensure that the equipment does not sustain damage during a power outage, lose valuable data, and does maintain power long enough to power down through a routine or emergency shutdown sequence.
+Contact the college Department of Technology's Help Desk by calling 523-5555 or visiting their website (www.inside.reynolds.edu/) for further assistance.

 Sanitation: To conserve water usage and maintain sanitary conditions, occupants should try to limit restroom usage during power outages.
 Consider using antiseptic wipes or waterless hand sanitizer to disinfect your hands, which can be kept in the office in case of emergency water service outage.

-The following procedures must be followed whenever a critical (i.e. power, water, heating or ventilation and air conditioning) utility failure occurs:
+The following procedures must be followed whenever a critical utility failure occurs:

-If a building evacuation is ordered due to a utility failure, the building may not be reoccupied until a college official determines that the building is safe for re-occupancy.
-If you are ordered to evacuate a building, take all personal belongings (especially your car keys) with you and secure the area before leaving.
-In the event of a power failure, electronic access systems should remain operational using battery backup for a limited period following the power outage.
+If a building evacuation is ordered due to a utility failure, the building may not be reoccupied until a college official determines it is safe.
+Take all personal belongings (especially your car keys) and secure your area before leaving.
+Electronic access systems should remain operational for a limited time using battery backup.

-Failure to obey an evacuation order may subject you to administrative sanctions and\or arrest.
+Note: Failure to obey an evacuation order may subject you to administrative sanctions and/or arrest.

 Authority to suspend and/or cancel work functions will be at the discretion of the College President or designee.
 Utility outages may demand that all activities within the affected spaces be suspended until utilities are restored.

-Many college buildings are equipped with an emergency generator; however, emergency generators are designed to supply power to critical building systems, not to serve as an alternative source of energy to support normal operations.
+Many college buildings are equipped with emergency generators; however, they are meant to support critical systems, not full normal operations.

-Evacuation will not occur if the power outage jeopardizes the safety of our community, such as:
+Evacuation will not occur if it jeopardizes safety, such as:

-Whenever a power outage or utility failure affects your work area, contact your supervisor or instructor for assistance.
-Instructors should consider postponing or canceling classes whenever a utility failure or power outage is expected for the duration of the class.
-Laboratory classes and laboratory research activities may not be held whenever a power outage or major utility failure occurs.
+Whenever a power outage or utility failure affects your work area, contact your supervisor or instructor.
+Instructors should consider postponing or canceling classes.
+Lab classes and research activities should not be held during outages.

 Date Revised: 05/23/2019